-While this industry is new, and if you are planning to use a service like BlockFi to earn interest, it’s important to know about BlockFi alternatives and features they offer.
+While this industry is new, and if you are planning to use a service like BlockFi to earn interest, it’s important to know about BlockFi alternatives and the features they offer.

-Now, I will limit the alternatives to only those competitors who offer an easy to use interface just like BlockFi.
+Now, I will limit the alternatives to only those competitors who offer an easy-to-use interface just like BlockFi.
 However, BlockFi has one edge that it does not require you to stake any platform based token, whereas, the top 2 listed solution below, requires you to stake their platform based tokens to enjoy a better rate.

-Cryptocom is possibly the best alternative to BlockFi, as they have a rock-solid ecosystem of crypto products, includes a newly open crypto exchange.
+Cryptocom is possibly the best alternative to BlockFi, as they have a rock-solid ecosystem of crypto products, include a newly open crypto exchange.
 They also offer a Bitcoin debit card, which is the icing on the cake.
 One more advantage with the Cryptocom platform is, it supports a wide variety of cryptocurrencies.
 In terms of borrowing, BlockFi offers way better rates than Cryptocom.
 We may do a comparison in the time to come, but for now, let’s move to the second option.

 2. Celcius Network:

-The Celsius Network is a peer-to-peer lending company that facilitates borrowing and lending of cryptocurrencies.
+The Celsius Network is a peer-to-peer lending company that facilitates the borrowing and lending of cryptocurrencies.
 It offers interest rates as competitive as BlockFi and offers instant withdrawal.
 The trust factor is not as high as BlockFi, but this is another platform you should know about.

 3. Binance Lending:

 Binance is the world’s largest cryptocurrency exchange, and they added a feature called Binance Lending.
-This platform is idle for those who are into crypto trading, as you can park your crypto assets when you are not trading, and earn interest on it.
+This platform is ideal for those who are into crypto trading, as you can park your crypto assets when you are not trading, and earn interest on it.

 The interest rate is not as lucrative as BlockFi, but from the ease of use perspective, and lending not being your main goal, this is a good option.
 Here is a video that explains how Binance lending works.